lubiah/website/src/routes/blog/content/redesigning-website/index.md

 #### Updating blog posts...

 When ever I finish writing a blog post, I don't also manually insert them into the database.
-I just run `kudadam update blog %blog_directory%` then tadaa...
+I just run `:shell:kudadam update blog %blog_directory%` then tadaa...

 <img class="Sirv d-block mx-auto" data-src="https://ik.imagekit.io/kudadam/blog/redesigning_my_website/kudadam_cli_update.png?q=100%" alt="" />

-It iterates over each file, then converts it's contents to HTML.
-It then minifies it and stores it in a database
+It iterates over each file, and then converts its contents to HTML.
+It then minifies it and stores it in a database.

 #### Uploading live to server

-When uploading the blog live to the server, I just `git commit -m "Message"` and `git push` to [Github](https://www.github.com).
+When uploading the blog live to the server, I just `:shell:git commit -m "Message"` and `:shell:git push` to [Github](https://www.github.com).
 Then [deployhq](https://www.deployhq.com/) uploads the contents to my server and runs the same command.
 Then the blog is updated.

 ## Conclusion